jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

-Progressive and Conservative philosophies have been around for nearly two centuries.
-Since the Industrial Age, they've been iterated and retold over and over to try and keep relevant.
-It's been a losing battle lately.
-Now, each mocks the other's datedness as entertainment to maintain their believers' loyalty.
+Progressive and Conservative philosophies have been around for centuries.
+Both were invented in the early Industrial Age to help us concentrate enough wealth to build the first factories and distribute the resulting wealth to overcome extreme poverty.
+They did it!
+But now we have neither primitive factories or mass hunger, iliteracy and disease.

+Being out of date is why today's Conservatives and Progressives mock the other's datedness for entertainment.
+It's the only way to maintain their own believers' loyalty.

 Techvolution is a new philosophy.
-It combines the best of old philosophies into an improved and updated package.
-It both generates wealth and distributes it fairly by using the Internet Age technology that we all use, but we still need to learn how to unlock its full potential.
+It combines the best of Progressivism and Conservatism into an improved and updated package.
+It both generates wealth and distributes it fairly by harnessing Internet Age technology like apps, blockchain, and AI.

-The first question people ask at this point is, "Can we create a new philosophy?".
-I chuckle and say, "Why do you think people invented Conservatism and Progressivism?"

-Like medicine, we need to update political philosophy to the possibilities of new knowledge and technology.
-Only a modern philosophy inspires people to engage, debate, and solve our mutual problems.
+But before we can unlock the potential of this amazing new technology, we must update our political philosophy.
+Evolution was totally unknown to the creators of Conservatives and Progressives, and our politics needs its many lessons to fully advance to the Internet Age.

-Technically speaking, this Techvolution uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
-But that's a mouthful, so it's easier to say this new philosophy explains why your day, workplace, government, and society are best understood not by watching infotainment but as simply another story in Life's ongoing evolution.
+To teach evolution, Techvolution uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
+That's, of course, a mouthful, so it's easier to say this new philosophy explains why the politics inside our families, workplace, governments, and societies are best understood as another story in Life's long and ongoing evolution.

-I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also somewhat long.
+I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also long.
 I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
-It will put the power of storytelling in your hands and let you understand why we need a new perspective in our world immediately.
+It will put the power of evolution in your hands and let you understand why we desperately need a new philosophy.

 There's no other way to overcome our social, environmental, and economic problems.

 Only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
 By removing the cobwebs of their long history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
-We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using the new and improved adaptations of the Internet Age.
-We can either innovate a new society proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.
+We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our problems using new and improved adaptations.

+We either use modern technology to innovate a new Internet Age society proactively under the direction of this new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.

 ## Inner Flap